 Summary: IEA annotation from InterPro IPR003000 (Sirtuin domain).
 Redundant with GO:0051287 but more specifically refers to NAD+ (oxidized form).

 Reason: Functionally equivalent to GO:0051287 NAD binding but specifies the oxidized NAD+ form that is the actual catalytic substrate.
 HST2 catalyzes reactions that consume NAD+, and specific binding of the oxidized form is mechanistically relevant.
-Both terms can coexist as they capture slightly different aspects of NAD cofactor requirements.
+This is mechanistically valid but should remain non-core relative to the deacetylase activity.

 Supporting Evidence: